 What we can do?

-- When we receive a complaint, we will ask you about the purchase and the discovery of the complaint.
+When we receive a complaint, we will ask you about the purchase and the discovery of the complaint.
 A statement may be taken.
-This statement provides the council with a record of what you saw, and will help us collect information whilst it is fresh in your mind.
+This statement provides us with a record of what you saw, and will help us collect information whilst it is fresh in your mind.

 Environmental Health action